-The company has and still does put accent on data privacy and protection.
-If you forget your password, they can’t re-set it, no one but you can (so you will loose your data – which is both good and bad, depending on from which angle you look at it).
+The company has and still does put the accent on data privacy and protection.
+If you forget your password, they can’t reset it, no one but you can (so you will lose your data – which is both good and bad, depending on from which angle you look at it).

 In short: freedom of what you can upload to Mega cloud and the safety of that data are complete.

 They offer desktop and mobile apps, with synchronization of chosen directories on a local computer.

-You get 15 GB of space for free, that can be expanded for 30 to 365 days by 10, or more GB if others sign up for the service using your link.
+You get 15 GB of space for free, which can be expanded for 30 to 365 days by 10, or more GB if others sign up for the service using your affiliate link.

 Prices (per month): 200GB 5€, 1TB 10€, 4TB 20€, 8TB 30€.

-Flaws: they don’t take Visa payments, nor PayPal, increase of free storage is time limited, bandwidth is limited.
+Flaws: they don’t take Visa payments, nor PayPal, an increase of free storage is time-limited, bandwidth is limited.
 It grows with greater plans (either free, or paid for), but it is limited.
 Limits are reasonable though – if you need to store backups and retrieve them in case of disasters – it should suffice with no problems.

 I like and use this service.
 Data is secure, it works nice and decently fast and the guaranteed free 15 GB of storage is more than enough for backups of an average-sized website.
 When I build/backup a website, I also make a directory on Mega, give the client usage rights and they can get all the data at their convenience, in a safe way.